Soul: Islam

 Islam uses two words for the soul: rūḥ (translated as 'spirit', 'consciousness', 'pneuma', or 'soul') and nafs (translated as 'self', 'ego', 'psyche', or 'soul').
 The two terms are frequently used interchangeably, although rūḥ is more often used to denote the divine spirit or "the breath of life", while nafs designates one's disposition or characteristics.
 The Taj al-'Arus min Jawahir al-Qamus lists several meanings of nafs, including two from the Lisān al-ʿArab, including spirit, self, desire, evil eye, disdain, body.
 Lane's Lexicon notes that humans consist of nafs and rūḥ.
 The former applies to the mind and the latter to life.
 Attribution of nafs to God (Allah) is avoided.
 Al-Bag̲h̲dādī also rejected that God has rūḥ in order to have life, as Christian beliefs, and proposes that all spirits (arwāḥ) are created.

 In the Quran, nafs (plurals: anfus and nufūs) refers in most cases to the person or a self.
 It is used for both humans and djinn (but not to angels).
-When referring to the soul it is of three types: the commanding self (ammāra bi ’l sūʾ), remniscient of the Hebrew nefes̲h̲ (physical appetite) and the Pauline idea of "flesh" (φυχή) and is always evil, its greed must be feared, and it must be restraint.
+When referring to the soul it is of three types: the commanding self (ammāra bi 'l sūʾ), remniscient of the Hebrew nefes̲h̲ (physical appetite) and the Pauline idea of "flesh" (φυχή) and is always evil, its greed must be feared, and it must be restraint.
 The accusing self (lawwāma) is the soul of the deserters.
-Lastly, there is the tranquil soul (muṭmaʾinna).
+Lastly, there is the tranquil soul (muṭmaʾinna), which enters paradise.
 This typology of the soul is the foundation for later Muslim treatises on ethics and psychology.